 Yes, your device must receive a software update from the manufacturer to work on 5G SA.
 All 5G capable devices will eventually be sent the software update; for some devices this has already happened while others will come at a later date.
 T-Mobile doesn’t currently have information from the manufacturers to know when.

-If your devices haven’t received the update yet, it will still work great on our LTE network and on the Non-Standalone (NSA) 5G coverage, so you will see 5G when you travel to other locations.
+If your devices haven’t received the update yet, it will still work great on our LTE network and on the Non-Standalone (NSA) 5G coverage, so you will have 5G when you travel to other locations.
 Once the software update is available, you’ll pick up the new 5G technology at your location too!

 SA is a major milestone as it’s essential to unlocking truly transformational 5G in the future.
 Currently, Standalone 5G allows T-Mobile to expand 5G coverage and performs similar to NSA that already exists today.
 Down the road, Standalone 5G is expected to deliver the capacity, data speeds, and lower latency that will fuel future innovation.
 As 5G apps and innovations are introduced, they will be optimized on Standalone 5G technology.